Student Senate FAQs

 Who can I talk to about starting a club?

-Email Brandon at email@example.com.
+Email Jordan at email@example.com.
 There are four general criteria for a club: To provide a unique opportunity to students, form a community with students, promote a growth of character for the individuals in the club, and to reach out to the larger community of Hamilton.
-Once you have sent your club proposal and explained how it meets these criteria, Brandon will contact you with further details.
+Once you have sent your club proposal and explained how it meets these criteria, Marshall will contact you with further details.

 What different clubs are at Redeemer?